bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-04-17-newsletter.md

-  Phoenix Wallet announced a simplified, headless Lightning node, [phoenixd][phoenixd github], focused on sending and receiving payments. phoenixd targets developers, is based on the existing Phoenix Wallet software, and automates channel, peer, and liquidity management.
+  Phoenix Wallet announced a simplified, headless Lightning node, [phoenixd][phoenixd github], focused on sending and receiving payments. phoenixd targets developers, is based on the existing Phoenix Wallet software, and automates channel, peer, and liquidity management. {% assign timestamp="19:26" %}

 - **Mercury Layer adds Lightning swaps:**
-  The Mercury Layer [statechain][topic statechains] uses [hold invoices][topic hold invoices] to enable swapping a statechain coin for a Lightning payment.
+  The Mercury Layer [statechain][topic statechains] uses [hold invoices][topic hold invoices] to enable swapping a statechain coin for a Lightning payment. {% assign timestamp="21:32" %}

 - **Stratum V2 Reference Implementation v1.0.0 released:**
-  The [v1.0.0 release][sri blog] "is a result of improvements in the Stratum V2 specification through the working group collaboration and rigorous testing".
+  The [v1.0.0 release][sri blog] "is a result of improvements in the Stratum V2 specification through the working group collaboration and rigorous testing". {% assign timestamp="22:46" %}

 - **Teleport Transactions update:**
-  A fork of the [original Teleport Transactions][news192 tt] repository was [announced][tt tweet] along with several completed updates and improvements.
+  A fork of the [original Teleport Transactions][news192 tt] repository was [announced][tt tweet] along with several completed updates and improvements. {% assign timestamp="25:09" %}

 - **Bitcoin Keeper v1.2.1 released:**
   The [v1.2.1 release][bitcoin keeper v.1.2.1] adds support for [taproot][topic
-  taproot] wallets.
+  taproot] wallets. {% assign timestamp="28:10" %}

 - **BIP-329 label management software:**
-  The version 2 release of [Labelbase][labelbase blog] includes a self-hosted option and [BIP329][] import/export capabilities among other features.
+  The version 2 release of [Labelbase][labelbase blog] includes a self-hosted option and [BIP329][] import/export capabilities among other features. {% assign timestamp="29:02" %}

 - **Key agent Sigbash launches:**
-  The [Sigbash][] signing service allows users to purchase an xpub for use in a multisig setup that will only [PSBT][topic psbt]-sign if certain user-specified conditions (hashrate, Bitcoin price, address balance, after a certain time) are met.
+  The [Sigbash][] signing service allows users to purchase an xpub for use in a multisig setup that will only [PSBT][topic psbt]-sign if certain user-specified conditions (hashrate, Bitcoin price, address balance, after a certain time) are met. {% assign timestamp="31:37" %}

 ## Releases and release candidates